51 Best Delis in the Country

 Oregon: Kenny & Zuke’s

-Modern Portland meets old-school Jewish deli at Kenny & Zuke’s.
-Just like those shops of yesteryear, more than 90% of the menu is made in-house, though most of the dishes feature a contemporary twist.
-To wit, traditional knishes are livened up with flavorful fillings like herbed yam, chicken pot pie and corned beef and cabbage.
+Modern Portland meets old-school Jewish deli at Kenny & Zuke’s: Just as in the shops of yesteryear, more than 90% of the menu is made in-house, but most of the dishes feature a contemporary twist.
+To wit, traditional knishes are livened up with flavorful fillings like herbed yam, chicken pot pie, and corned beef and cabbage.
 While much is new, the place holds true to the old customs.
 They hand-cut their superb pastrami, which is brined for a week before getting rubbed down with spices and smoked with oak.
 The tender meat is best sampled in the Ken’s Special, a sandwich crammed with pastrami, chopped liver, coleslaw and Russian dressing.

 Arizona: JJ's Deli

 This Scottsdale spot offers all the deli standards.
 It serves omelets, knishes, hot dogs, cold sandwiches and hot Jewish classics, including a pastrami Reuben sandwich that’s particularly tempting.
 More than 20 varieties of bagels are made fresh at the restaurant every single day using the traditional flash-boil technique favored in America’s bagel center, New York City.
 The most-popular item, however, caters to heat-loving Arizonans: The Santa Fe Grilled Chicken Sandwich features green chili, Swiss cheese, avocado and grilled chicken nestled between two slices of grilled sourdough bread slicked with homemade chipotle mayo.